April 20-22, 2014

 Carlebach Friday Night and Dinner

-The next Mekor Habracha Friday night Carlebach Kabbalat Shabbat will take place on Friday night, March 28 at 7:00 PM, followed by Shabbat dinner at 8:15 PM.
+The next Mekor Habracha Friday night Carlebach Kabbalat Shabbat will take place on Friday night, May 23 at 7:00 PM, followed by Shabbat dinner at 8:15 PM.
 Cost for the dinner is $15 for shul members and $25 for non-members (for Paypal payments to email@example.com, add a $1 processing fee, which comes to $16/26 for each reservation).
-Reservations, payments and requests for vegetarian meals to firstname.lastname@example.org were already required but last minute requests may still be accepted..
+Reservations, payments and requests for vegetarian meals to firstname.lastname@example.org are required by Wednesday, May 21.
 Everyone is welcome to attend.

 Amazon.com now has a new program to support non-profits called "Amazon Smile".
 Amazon Smile is a simple and automatic way for you to support your favorite charitable organization (in this case Mekor Habracha of course!), every time you shop, at no cost to you.
 When you shop at smile.amazon.com, you’ll find EXACTLY the exact same low prices, vast selection and convenient shopping experience as Amazon.com, with the added bonus that Amazon will donate a portion of the purchase price (.05%) to your favorite charitable organization.
 To sign up and support the shul, visit this link TODAY! https://smile.amazon.com/ (For details and info: http://smile.amazon.com/about)